 College Soccer Recruiting: Why You Should Rethink Going Division 1

 I know what you’re thinking.
 You believe I don’t know your footballing talents and abilities, and therefore, have no right to tell you how to go about the recruiting process.
 And to that I would say, you’re right.
-However, you wrongly assume that the only relevant aspect of college soccer is the prospect’s ability on the field, but, in reality, nothing could be further from the truth.
+However, you wrongly assume that the only relevant aspect of college soccer is the prospect’s ability on the field.
+In reality, nothing could be further from the truth.
 Simply put, you should choose a school based on the following criteria:

 - Degree Value (Academic/Financial)

 Granted, each of these aspects of choosing a college will be of different priorities for different prospective student-athletes.
 However, you cannot ignore any one of these facets altogether.
-More on some of these criteria a little later.
+I'll give more info on these criteria a little later.

 Before I dive into some of the reasons why you shouldn’t pursue a spot on a Division 1 roster at all costs, there are some basic things you should understand about the different levels of college soccer.
 First, the difference in quality between Division 1 and Division 2 is not as big as you think.
 In fact, the only real difference, in my opinion, is athleticism.
 That is, the average player in D1 is much faster and stronger than that in D2.
 I’m not going to make comparisons to the D3 and NAIA levels since most players are not choosing between D1 and D3 or D1 and NAIA explicitly.
 To my knowledge, this small difference between D1 and D2 is not present in most other collegiate sports, making college soccer recruiting a bit unique.

-Another thing you must realize is that playing Division 1 does not exponentially increase your chances of making it to the professional ranks – bottom line.
+Another thing you must realize is that playing Division 1 does not exponentially increase your chances of making it to the professional ranks.
 If you’ve never read the story of Chris Wondolowski’s path to professional soccer, it’s worth a read.
-Spoiler alert – he never played Division 1 soccer.
+Spoiler alert—he never played Division 1 soccer.
 Some of you are probably saying that Chris is not the type player you want to emulate anyways.
 Regardless, you cannot dispute how ridiculously successful the man has been during his professional career in Major League Soccer.

 If I’ve convinced you that the soccer aspect of your decision is not the end all be all in your future experience, you may be wondering what a more proper way of approaching the recruiting process would look like.
 Well, if you’re the type of person that would be going to college even if soccer wasn’t in the picture, then I would encourage you to put a lot of weight on the financial dimension of your decision.
 Today, most college students are graduating with piles of student loans.
 I promise you that you would not regret it if you leveraged soccer to help yourself graduate debt free.
 Also, keep in mind that being a student-athlete increases your chances of being employed once you graduate because employers know you understand work ethic, time management, teamwork, leadership, and many other qualities that apply directly to a corporate setting.